 In 2004, based on the results of extensive investigations, EPA determined there are no current unacceptable human exposures to contamination at the North Plant, the South Plant and the Laboratory (collectively called the Facility).
 In 2005, EPA determined contaminant migration in groundwater is under control at the South Plant and the Laboratory.
 In 2011, EPA determined contaminant migration in groundwater is under control at the North Plant.
 Supplemental monitoring is being conducted to sustain the groundwater determinations for each plant.

-Extensive Facility wide evaluations of soil, groundwater, sediment, and seeps were conducted by GE at the properties in 1992, 1995, and 2003 to assess the presence of industrially related metals and organic chemicals.
-In addition, a due diligence investigation was conducted by Crompton Corporation (Crompton) associated with their acquisition of the Facility in 2003.
+Extensive Facility wide evaluations of soil, groundwater, surface water, sediment, and seeps were conducted by GE at the properties in 1992 (groundwater, seeps, surface water, and sediment), 1995 (subsurface soil), and 2003 (surface soil, groundwater, surface water and sediment) to assess the presence of industrially related metals and organic chemicals.
+In addition, a due diligence investigation was conducted by Crompton Corporation prior to their acquisition of the Facility in 2003.
+The investigation included evaluation for asbestos, PCBs, metals, and organic chemicals.
+PCBs were not found in the Facility soils above industrial screening levels.
+Results from the investigation have been used to supplement information about conditions at the site.
 Groundwater wells surrounding the North and South Plants were sampled four times a year from 1992 to July 2009 initially under the corrective action program and later under the NPDES permit.
 Beginning in July 2009, the frequency of monitoring the NPDES wells in the South Plant reduced to twice a year.
 The frequency of monitoring the NPDES wells at the North Plant continues at four times a year.

 Additional area specific, media specific, and contaminant specific assessments have been conducted by GE and Chemtura throughout the years.
 In 2004, Chemtura evaluated the potential for airborne releases from the waste water plant operations to impact human health.
 The evaluation indicates there is no unacceptable human health impact resulting from contaminants known or estimated to be released to outdoor air from the waste water treatment plant operations.
 Additionally in 2004, GE conducted a radiation survey at the North and South Plants and the former Laboratory.
 The investigation yielded no evidence of radiological contamination.
 In 2004 and 2005, GE conducted evaluations of subsurface fracture zones and contamination in bedrock.